madeindjs/portfolio/_i18n/en/_posts/2019-06-20-express-typescript.markdown

 ### Setup CRUD

-I will be quick on basic CRUD link implementation because this is the same than nodes CRUD:
+I will be quick on basic CRUD link implementation because this is the same as nodes CRUD:

 The model: